EduardGomezEscandell/ConsoleChess/README.md

 Long term goals:
 - Implement a rudimentary chess engine
-- Use stockfish as an oponent
+- Use stockfish as an opponent
 - Implement a rudimentary accuracy score
 - Implement a GUI

-## How-to ...
+## How to ...

 ### Build
-CMake can be used.
-Compilation script `build.sh` is provided for linux users.
-For other platforms you can use the file in `source/CMakeLists.txt`.
+Compilation script `build.sh` is provided for Linux users.
+For other platforms, you can use the file in `source/CMakeLists.txt`.

 ### Test
 If you build it, two executables are generated. `build/Release/ConsoleChess` runs the game. `build/Release/ChessTests <verbosity>` runs the unit tests.
 Call it with different levels of verbosity (0--2) to see more or fewer details.

 ### Play
 Build the project and run `ConsoleChess`.Input your moves as requested.
 Either find a friend to play with or wait for a while longer while I implement an AI.
-You can use commands for varius reasons.
+You can use commands for various purposes.
 Use `/help` when asked for a move for a summary of possible commands.
-You can, for instance, export your gamestate in FEN format with `/fen`.
+You can, for instance, export your game state in FEN format with `/fen`.

-Note that some features are missing (see previous sections)
+Note that some features are missing (see previous sections).